revarbat/pymuv/MUVREF.rst

 a few things you should be aware of:

 - If you add a ``-d`` to the muv command-line, debugging code will be inserted throughout the MUF output.
-This takes the form of strings that show the MUV source file and line that generated the current MUF code.
-This then gets immediately popped. ie: ``"foo.muv:23" pop`` This is very useful with MUF stack traces.
+This mostly takes the form of comments that show the MUV source line that generated the current MUF code.
+These comments take the form ``(MUV:L123)`` where 123 is the line number.
 - To prevent namespace collision with the built-in primitives of MUF, the non-public functions and variables that MUV generates are renamed slightly from what was given in the MUV sources.
-- To keep consistent with expressions returning values, some extra ``dup``s and ``pop``s will appear throughout the code.
-Some of this will get optimized out by the MUF compiler, and some won't, but they are very fast primitives that shouldn't affect performance *too* horribly.
-This is all because you can chain expressions in MUV.
+- To keep consistent with expressions returning values, some extra ``dup`` and ``pop`` statements may appear throughout the code.
+Some of this will get optimized out by the MUF compiler, and some won't, but they are very fast primitives that shouldn't affect performance much.
 - Calls to an ``extern void`` defined primitive or function will be followed by a ``0`` to fake that the call returned ``0``.
 - Calls to an ``extern multiple`` defined primitive or function will be wrapped in ``{`` and ``}list`` to collapse the multiple return values into a single list array.
-- Because in MUV *all* calls have a return value, for those functions that don't have a ``return`` statement, a ``0`` is put at the end of a generated function, just in case.
+- Because in MUV *all* calls have a return value, for those functions that don't end in a ``return`` statement, a ``0`` is put at the end of a generated function, just in case.

 For example, the following MUV source::

+    $language "muv"
     extern void tellme(msg) = "me @ swap notify";
     extern single toupper(s);
     extern multiple stats(who);